 6. Solariums or Three Season Rooms

 An ice dam was occurring in this home shortly after another contractor installed two new speakers in the attic.
-After an inspection of the roof system of this home (pictured above), displaced insulation was found to be the cause of the heat loss/ice dam.
+After an inspection of the roof system of this home (pictured below), displaced insulation was found to be the cause of the heat loss/ice dam.
 More insulation was evenly applied and the ice dam was eliminated.

-A new cable connection was installed in the attic pictured above.
+A new cable connection was installed in the attic pictured below.
 The contractor did a poor job cleaning up and left failed to reinstall much of the attic insulation.
 As a result, the heat loss caused an ice dam.
 The end result included drywall and gutter damage.
 This could have been avoided if the thermal boundary was not compromised.